Table of Contents Show

 3. Reward Yourself

 Motivation requires something to look forward to.
-One of the easiest answers to how to get motivated to do school work is to have something to reward yourself after you spend time on your education or are productive with your homework.
+One of the easiest answers is to have something to reward yourself after you spend time on your education or are productive with your homework.

 The reward does not have to be anything significant – in fact, even tips as small as a bite of chocolate will work.
-Motivation will develop as you go through your assignments in anticipation of the rewards.
+Motivation will develop as you complete your assignments in anticipation of the rewards.
 Moreover, it is pleasing to treat yourself after a job is done well.

 Here are some simple ideas of how to reward yourself: